Approved courses of study for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-07010010

 2 |

 Course not approved - identify other assistance + Read more ...
 The customer is not undertaking approved study.
 They cannot be paid by Services Australia as a student.
 Identify if the customer is eligible for other payments, such as JobSeeker Payment (JSP).
 Reject or cancel the benefit using the code 'NAC' - not an approved course.
 This code is also used for PES.
-For YA or Austudy customers undertaking an unapproved master’s level course, cancel using the code 'UMD' - unapproved masters or doctorate.
+For YA or Austudy customers undertaking an unapproved master's level course, reject or cancel using the code 'UMD' - unapproved masters or doctorate.
 Record outcome on a DOC.
 Procedure ends here. |

 3 |

-Bachelor’s and master’s degree are both approved courses + Read more ...
+Combined courses are both approved + Read more ...
 For a higher education course to be considered as an approved course, it must be approved to offer the Higher Education Loan Program (HELP).
-YA, Austudy and PES students: Where both the bachelor’s degree (or graduate certificate or graduate diploma) and the master’s degree are approved courses for YA, Austudy and PES, treat the course as an approved combined course for YA, Austudy or PES.
+YA, Austudy and PES students: Where the bachelor's degree (or graduate certificate or graduate diploma), diploma and/or the master's degree are approved courses for YA, Austudy and PES, treat the course as an approved combined course for YA, Austudy or PES.
 Part-time accelerated courses Some institutions/providers allow students to study full-time or equivalent in courses that are usually only offered part-time.
 If the customer advises they are studying full-time in a course that is listed as part-time only on the institution/provider website or handbook, obtain evidence from the institution/provider stating that the customer is studying full-time.
 The evidence must state the customer is studying full-time regardless of the customer's study load/hours.
 If the evidence does not state the customer is a full-time student, then the customer is not deemed to be studying an approved course.
-Note: all approved master’s courses are listed in the Approved Masters course list.
+Note: all approved master's courses are listed in the Approved Masters course list.
 See the Resources page.
 Code the following fields in Process Direct on the Customer Study Details (EDC) screen or in Customer First on the Education Course Details (EDC) screen for the full duration of the course:

 For coding of the EDC screen, see Coding new study details. |